luvnft/thirdroom/README.md

 ### Open Source / License

-Third Room is completely open source under the [Apache 2.0 license](./LICENSE).
+Space is completely open source under the [Apache 2.0 license](./LICENSE).
 You can check out this repository, fork it, and modify it as you please.
 The project is governed by the Matrix.org Foundation and all our work is done in the open.
 We're still getting the foundation of the project set up and don't have a streamlined flow of taking on external contributors right now.
 If you are interested in helping out you can join us in the